DrkSephy/drksephy.github.io/_posts/2015-02-15-reactjsflux.md

 ---
 layout: post
 title: ReactJS and Flux
-subtitle: "Learn to build a simple shopping cart application using ReactJS and Flux."
+subtitle: "Learn to build a simple shopping cart application using ReactJS and Flux"
 date: 2015-02-15
 tags: [Tutorial]
 author: "David Leonard"